 • Where threatened from logging, development, or heavy recreation, protect and actively restore subalpine areas to create and maintain habitat for high elevation plants and animals.
-Focus areas in the southern Washington Cascades include the southern and western slopes of Mount Adams and Mount Rainier. • Increase collaboration and project partnerships involving Mount Rainier and Okanogan-Wenatchee National Forest to support connected alpine and subalpine habitat for upland species such as wolverine, marten, and fox.
+Focus areas in the southern Washington Cascades include the

+Increase collaboration and project partnerships involving Mount Rainier National Park and Okanogan-Wenatchee National Forest to support connected alpine and subalpine habitat for upland species such as wolverine, marten, and fox.

-• Monitor tree mortality and current areas of alpine refugia (from a vegetative perspective) to identify where project focus should be directed, what trees should be considered for conservation and restoration, and to determine connectivity pressures.
+• Monitor tree mortality and current areas of alpine refugia (from a vegetative perspective) to identify where projects should be focused, what trees should be considered for conservation and restoration, and to determine connectivity pressures.

-• Monitor vegetative expanding into areas previously covered in snow.
+• Monitor vegetation expanding into areas previously covered in snow.